 Note that the beach is accessible by dinghy on a mid and high tide only.

 If you’re keen to experience the famous sand found at Whitehaven Beach, then visit Chalkies Beach.
-Located across from Whitehaven and popular with locals, Chalkies is equally spectacular but without the day-trippers.
+Located across from Whitehaven and popular with locals, Chalkies is equally spectacular but without the day-tripping crowds.

-You could spend a whole day soaking up the salt and sand at Chalkies and the best bit is it’s secluded with only yacht charters accessing the area.
+You could spend a whole day soaking up the salt and sand at Chalkies and taking the newly established hiking trail up to a lookout with views over Whitsunday Island.

 This is another great spot for snorkelling and swimming with great examples of the Great Barrier Reef’s fringing reef.
 You’ll be able to safely swim right off the beach and experience fantastic coral gardens and marine life, particularly in the north of the beach.

-Note at Chalkies, charterers are not allowed to anchor however, minimal moorings are available.
+Charterers are not allowed to anchor off Chalkies, however, minimal moorings are available for day trips or staying the night.
 We suggest you get in quick.

 Amazing Whitsunday Beaches are not exclusive to the islands.
 We understand that not everyone can take a charter yacht or take a tour, so we wanted to list a few favourite beaches which anyone can drive to when visiting Airlie Beach and the Whitsunday area.